open-telemetry/opentelemetry-ruby-contrib/instrumentation/httpx/README.md

 ## License

-The `opentelemetry-instrumentation-http` gem is distributed under the Apache 2.0 license.
+The `opentelemetry-instrumentation-httpx` gem is distributed under the Apache 2.0 license.
 See [LICENSE][license-github] for more information.

 [http-home]: https://gitlab.com/os85/httpx
 [bundler-home]: https://bundler.io